aristanetworks/CloudVisionPortal-Examples/CloudVision_ConfigletBuilders/README.md

 ```

 ## How to Import Configlet Builder templates into CloudVision
-There are teo main ways to import these templates into CloudVision.
+There are two main ways to import these templates into CloudVision.

 a) Download the zip file from each dir and click Upload under CloudVision > Configlets > Import > choose zip file.

 b) SSH to your CVP server and ensure you can reach this GitHub repo.
+Git clone the script and restore the configlet via cvptools.

-c) Examples shipped with cvp-tools (CloudVision) can be added by going to the bash and type
+Examples shipped with cvp-tools (CloudVision) can be added by going to the bash and type
 ```console
 $ cd /cvp/tools
 $ ./cvptool.py --host <host> --user <user> --password <pass> --objects Configlets --action restore --tarFile